 The three 2022 Tournaments were held from the 4th to the 9th of January 2022, with all matches being played at Melbourne Park.

 Tickets for the 2022 Tournaments were sold through Ticketmaster Australia, with ticket prices starting from AUD$19 and free entry for kids.

 ATP 250 Event

-Rafael Nadal was the top seed in the ATP 250 tournament as he used the event to prepare for the 2022 Australian Open.
+Rafael Nadal was the top seed in the ATP 250 tournament and he used the event to prepare for the 2022 Australian Open.

 Top ATP Players like Grigor Dimitrov, David Goffin, and Benoit Paire were all looking to cause an upset by claiming the title.